jdcloudcom/en/documentation/Cloud-Security/Endpoint-Security/Introduction/Features.md

 #### Upgrade Maintenance

-During the course of Endpoint Security process running, in case of exceptions occurs (main process deadlock, suspension, endless loop, occupying over high resources, etc), the daemon process will monitor the agent of the machine, perform protective actions such as reboot and upgrade for the exception process to avoid machine agent exception impact the business of the machine; JD Cloud security team will regularly perform security update and maintenance for Endpoint Security agent and machine vulnerabilities to ensure the security of machines.
+During the course of Endpoint Security process running, if anomaly occurs (main process deadlock, suspension, endless loop, occupying over high resources, etc), the daemon process will monitor the agent of the machine, perform protective operations such as reboot and upgrade for the abnormal process to prevent the machine agent anomaly from impacting the business of the machine; JD Cloud security team will regularly perform security update and maintenance for Endpoint Security agent and machine vulnerabilities to ensure the security of machines.
 The users need not participate in this course.